 A versatile evergreen shrub with a wide-spreading habit, bright green emerging foliage is held against dark evergreen needles in spring which retain their color over winter, excellent in groupings, takes pruning very well, does well in shade

-Chadwick's Yew has dark green foliage which emerges light green in spring.
-The ferny leaves remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Chadwick's Yew is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has dark green evergreen foliage which emerges light green in spring.
+The ferny sprays of foliage remain dark green throughout the winter.

 Chadwick's Yew is a dense multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.